Why animal care matters now more than ever on Ukraine’s frontlines

 PHOTO: A 12 Guards volunteer* carries a cat found in the frontlines.

-This included dogs just like Vitalik, an older dog rescued from Donetsk.
+This included dogs just like Vitalik, an older dog rescued from a frontline region.
 They found him behind the shattered wall of what used to be a home.
 Somehow, he had survived although his human family was no longer there.
 A neighbour was able to occasionally bring him food, but no one knew how long he had been there or how he managed to survive on his own.

 Thankfully, 12 Guard's volunteer rescuer, Christina, discovered Vitalik and carried him through the debris to safety.
 According to Christina, it was as if he knew he was finally going to be okay.